Marquee stakes for pole tents — sizing, counts and driving guidance

 |---|---|---|---|---|

-| Small (up to 6x9m) | 20–30 stakes | 30"–36" | 26mm and 29mm | Soft to medium ground standard |
+| Small (up to 6x9m) | 20–30 stakes | 30"–36" | 26mm | Lighter loads — step up a size in soft or loose ground |

-| Medium (9x15m to 12x21m) | 40–60 stakes | 36"–42" | 29mm | 42" on any hard ground |
+| Medium (9x15m to 12x21m) | 40–60 stakes | 36"–42" | 26–29mm | 42" for main anchors at higher loads; pilot-drill to reach full depth on compacted sites |

-| Large (15x30m+) | 60–75+ stakes | 42"–60" | 29mm | 60" for hard, compacted, or limestone ground |
+| Large (15x30m+) | 60–75+ stakes | 42"–60" | 29mm | 60" for high pull-out requirements or soft/loose ground — not for limestone where shorter stakes at full depth with spreader bars are the practical solution |

-| Bigtop / Festival | 100+ stakes | 60" | 26mm | Hard ground only option at this scale |
+| Bigtop / Festival | 100+ stakes | 60" | 29mm | Highest-load structural anchors — 60" for the pull-out figure; gang-stake and pull test the primaries |

 The Volume Reality